plone/training/mastering-plone/add-ons.rst

 Add page layout management with :py:mod:`plone.app.mosaic`
 ------------------------------------------------------------

-To make it possible for your site editors to drag and drop different blocks of content onto a page, you can use the add-on plone.app.mosaic https://pypi.org/project/plone.app.mosaic/
+To let your site editors drag and drop different blocks of content onto a page, you can use the add-on plone.app.mosaic https://pypi.org/project/plone.app.mosaic/

-* Add `plone.app.mosaic` to the eggs section in the buildout
+* Add `plone.app.mosaic` to the eggs section in the buildout.
-* Activate the Mosaic add-on
+* Activate the Mosaic add-on.
-* Go to a page in your site and click on "Mosaic" in the `Display` menu in the toolbar
+* Go to a page in your site and click on "Mosaic" in the `Display` menu in the toolbar.
-* Edit the page to select a Mosaic layout and try inserting some content blocks
+* Edit the page to select a Mosaic layout and try inserting some content blocks.
 * You can read more about the concepts and use of this add-on in the `Mosaic documentation <http://plone-app-mosaic.s3-website-us-east-1.amazonaws.com/latest/getting-started.html>`_

 .. note::

-    The Mosaic editor takes some time to load so please be patient until you see the full edit view
+    The Mosaic editor takes some time to load so please be patient until you see the full edit view.

 .. _add-ons-i18n-label: